-You may think you are reducing your risk by micromanaging someone, but actually you are increasing your risk by focusing too much on a single person and not keeping up to date with what everybody else in your team is doing.
+You may think you are reducing your risk by micromanaging someone, but actually you are increasing your risk by focusing too much on a single person and not being available to support the rest of your team.

 Being able to stop micromanaging your team is difficult, because you’ve probably built up a habit by now.
-You need to learn to let go, so you can be a smarter leader.
+You need to learn to let go, so you can be a smarter, more effective leader.

 One of the first things you should do is work out why you feel the need to be a micromanaging boss.
 The cause is often that you don’t trust members of your team.
 After all, if you trusted them, why would you need to keep track of everything?

 Where is the trust issue coming from?
-Is it because someone made a mistake that had harsh consequences?
+Is it because someone made a mistake that had bad consequences?
 Is it because a piece of work was submitted that had lots of errors?

-Perhaps you had a new recruit in the last few months, so you monitored him closely to make sure he knew what was going on.
+Perhaps you had a new recruit in the last few months, so you monitored him closely to make sure he knew what to do.
 Six months in and you’re still doing it.
 Why?

 Sometimes, it might be best to let them fail.
 Let go.
 If something bad happens, this is a performance issue that you can manage in the normal ways.
-If quality is not great, you might find some coaching is in order to improve.
+You might find an opportunity to provide some coaching in order for your team member to improve.

 Have you ever felt the need to micromanage someone?
 What was the reason?
 Leave a comment below with your story.